 Have you ever heard that the best place to go for a summer break in India is a city in the heart of the desert state of Rajasthan in Western India?

-Mount Abu, a hill station situated at a height of 4,002 feet (1,220 meters) from the sea level, is filled with lush green hills of the Aravalli Range with the height peak climbing to 5,643 feet (1,720 meters).
+Mount Abu, a hill station situated at a height of 4,002 feet (1,220 meters) from sea level, is filled with lush green hills of the Aravalli Range, with the peak climbing to 5,643 feet (1,720 meters).

 Mount Abu is home to some of the most beautiful lakes, temples, and waterfalls.

-Also referred to as the summer capital of the Rajput rulers, Mount Abu has some of the most heritage-oriented and luxury royal resorts which makes you feel connected with the culture instantly.
+Also known as the summer capital of the Rajput rulers, Mount Abu has some of the most heritage-oriented and luxury royal resorts, which instantly connect you with the culture.

-All the travel enthusiasts seeking relaxation from the unforgiving Indian summers can mark Mount Abu as a can't-miss location if planning to visit western India.
+Travel enthusiasts seeking relaxation from the unforgiving Indian summers can mark Mount Abu as a must-visit location if they plan to visit western India.

 The top languages spoken are Rajasthani, Hindi, and English.